ROLE

 REFRAMING

-Our research journey transformed our understanding: Gen X's increased social media use wasn't the problem—it was their attempt to solve a deeper emotional need during significant life transitions.
+Our research journey transformed our understanding: Gen X's increased social media use wasn't the problem.
+It was their attempt to solve a deeper emotional need during significant life transitions.

 IDEATION